 With the generous funding of the Institute for Buddhist Studies research initiative on Public Theologies of Technology and Presence, I also hope to explore how the ambitions evident in these theological trends in management (and particularly in conversation with practitioners of technological and spiritualized efforts in Silicon Valley) correspond to longstanding debates in the realms of art and literary culture.
 Are there not parallels, in other words, between the desire to be “present” in an aesthetic or spiritual experience, and the managerial efforts to transform the world through the psychological benefits of contemplative states?
 If so, then it will be extremely useful to identify the points of convergence between our experiences of art and literature and the larger possibilities of a network saturated World Presence.

-Futurology, Oxford University Press
+Futurology, Oxford University Press (in progress)

-World Presence, University of Chicago Press
+World Presence, University of Chicago Press (in progress)

 “Technology, Memory, and Our Sense of Time,” at the Institute of Buddhist Studies (October, 2019)